Prismic CMS

 To pull in content from another document, you must fetch that content in

-your API query using the graphQuery
+your API query using the graphQuery or fetchLinks option.

 - First, reference the ID of the Custom Type in your Content Relationship field.